dmd-program/dmd-400-sp20/capstone-project-proposal.md

    * Who is the intended audience?
 4. **Advisor**
    * Project advisor name
      * The advisor can be a mentor or client you are working with to develop the project.
 Choose a faculty member, industry professional, or real-world client that you will have at least three interactions with in order to facilitate the development of your project.
+This should be someone who is an expert in either the content area of your project or an expert in the technical area of your project.
    * Contact email address for advisor, mentor or client
    * Background or qualifications for advisor, mentor or client
 5. **Production scope**